 Graduates will be directed out of their seats and to the stage ramp.
 The college marshal will be at the ramp to assist graduates, who will then proceed to the top of the ramp and wait until their name is called.
-As the graduate receives their diploma and shakes the President’s hand, a photographer will take a photo.
+As the graduate receives their scroll and shakes the President’s hand, a photographer will take a photo.
 After the photo, graduates will process down the ramp on the other side of the stage, another photo will be taken and any greetings by legacies will occur.
-Graduates will then be further directed to promptly return to their seat, remaining seated until all candidates have been awarded their degrees.
+Graduates will then be further directed to promptly return to their seat, remaining seated until all candidates have been recognized.

 Please be aware that alcoholic beverages and smoking are prohibited during the ceremony.
 Graduates who do not cooperate with this policy will not be allowed to participate in the Commencement ceremony.

 All parking spaces on campus will be available the day of the ceremony.